Las Vegas Beltway: History

-AASHTO approved the I-215 designation for approximately 18.9 mi of (then unbuilt) highway, from Tropicana Avenue to US 95 (I-515) on April 17, 1993.
+AASHTO approved the I-215 designation for approximately 18.9 mi of (then unbuilt) highway, from Tropicana Avenue to US 95 on April 17, 1993.
 As eventually built, this specific portion of the beltway is 19.59 mi in length.

-Much of the beltway was built completely with local funds and expressway to freeway upgrades have continued to be built without state or federal money (except for the I-515 interchange upgrade).
+Much of the beltway was built completely with local funds and expressway to freeway upgrades have continued to be built without state or federal money (except for the US 95 interchange upgrade).
 A tax measure voted on by the County residents increased funding for the beltway.
 As a result, it was expected to be fully upgraded to a freeway by 2013, rather than the previous goal of 2025.
 However, at present, it appears that this target date has slipped back at least a few years.
+The full freeway conversion was completed in 2023.

 The first section of I-215 opened to traffic in 1996 from I-15 to Warm Springs Road, including the Harry Reid Airport Connector and tunnel, which linked Harry Reid International Airport to southern metro Las Vegas without requiring motorists to use Tropicana Avenue or Russell Road to access the main passenger terminal.
-The southeast leg of the beltway (except for the I-515 connection) was completed ahead of schedule in 1999, while the northern end was extended from Decatur Boulevard in 1998 to Tropicana Avenue by 2000.
+The southeast leg of the beltway (except for the US 95 connection) was completed ahead of schedule in 1999, while the northern end was extended from Decatur Boulevard in 1998 to Tropicana Avenue by 2000.
 The remaining sections in the western and northern legs of the beltway were completed by 2003—either in their final, full freeway mode, or in one of two lesser interim configurations.